What to see and do in Madeira? A bucket list for all first-time visitors.

 #11 Enjoy the rainbow of colours

-… of exotic fruit sold at the Mercado dos Lavradores market, small, colourful boats in the bay of the fishing village Camara de Lobos, colourful Santana houses and flowers in botanical gardens, parks and gardens.
+… of exotic fruit sold at the Mercado dos Lavradores market, small, colorful boats in the bay of the fishing village Camara de Lobos, colorful Santana houses and flowers in botanical gardens, parks and gardens.

-Plus, if you’re visiting Madeira in April/May, don’t miss the colourful and beautiful Flower Festival, and above all its main parade through the streets of Funchal.
+Plus, if you’re visiting Madeira in April/May, don’t miss the colorful and beautiful Flower Festival, and above all its main parade through the streets of Funchal.